arkency/posts/posts/2020-04-22-practical-use-of-ruby-pstore.md

 end
 ```

 With persistent cache store plugged into Faraday we can now reap benefits of cached responses.
-Subsequent requests to Github API are skipped — responses are being served directly from local files.
-That is, as long as the cache stays fresh.
+Subsequent requests to Github API are skipped.
+Responses are being served directly from local files.
+That is, as long as the cache stays fresh..

-Cache validity can be controled by several headers.
-In case of Github it is `Cache-Control: max-age 60;`.
+Cache validity can be controlled by several [HTTP headers](https://www.keycdn.com/blog/http-cache-headers).
+In case of Github API it is the `Cache-Control: private, max-age=60, s-maxage=60` that matters.
 Together with `Date` header this roughly means that the content will be valid for 60 seconds since the response was received.
 Is it much?
 For frequently changed content — probably.
-For blog articles I'd prefer something longer...
+For blog articles I'd prefer something more long-lasting…

-And that is how we arrive with last piece of nanoc-github.
-Faraday middleware to allow extending cache time.
-It is quite primitive middleware that substitutes max-age value to the desired one.
-For my particular needs I set to 3600s.
-The idea is that we modify HTTP responses from API before they hit the cache.
+And that is how we arrive to the last piece of [nanoc-github](https://github.com/pawelpacana/nanoc-github).
+A faraday middleware to allow extending cache time.
+It is a quite primitive piece of code that substitutes max-age value to the desired one.
+For my particular needs I set this value 3600 seconds.
+The general idea is that we modify HTTP responses from API before they hit the cache.
 Then the cache middleware examines cache validity based on modified age, rather than original one.
-Simple and good enough here.
+Simple and good enough.
 Just be careful to add this to middleware stack in correct order 😅

 ```ruby
 class ModifyMaxAge < Faraday::Middleware